This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Hiring a Lawyer for the Cerebral Palsy Lawsuit Filing Process

-Make sure you have a South Carolina cerebral palsy lawyer to help you get through the process without making mistakes and with the best chances of a successful outcome.
+Make sure you have a South Carolina cerebral palsy lawyer to help you through the process without making mistakes and with the best chances of a successful outcome.

 Check with the state bar association to find a lawyer or contact groups that advocate for disabled community members or local parents who also have disabled children.